Ellis-Robinson/forever-fitness/README.md

 - Select 'Personal' account type and fill out details then click 'Create Account and Continue'
 - Fill out the creditcard details, which will be charged if you go over the free useage limit
 - Sign into your new account

+## Creating a Bucket
+- Buckets are used to store files for your live site.

 - On dashboard, search and open S3
 - In Amazon s3:
     - Create a new bucket